What are Fungal Infections and How Does Resistance Impact Treatment?

 Fungal Infections – Our Diagnostic Offer

 We offer flexible options for identification of fungal infection pathogens.
-Additionally, integration of bioMérieux solutions can help to maximize efficiency in the microbiology laboratory with innovative automation and efficient use of IT solutions that will ensure the right information is in the right hands as quickly as possible.
+Additionally, integration of bioMérieux solutions can help to maximize efficiency in the laboratory with innovative automation and efficient use of IT solutions that will ensure the right information is in the right hands as quickly as possible.

 Disclaimer: Product availability varies by country.
 Please consult your local bioMérieux representative for product availability in your country.